 Legal consultation is critical after a motorcycle accident because the injuries are likely severe.
-Get a free consultation with our motorcycle accident lawyers in Cherry Hill, NJ.
+Get a free consultation with our Cherry Hill, NJ, personal injury lawyer.
 We will explore your accident and explain all of your legal options for compensation, with no pressure or commitment to use our services.

 When you make a claim or file a lawsuit, you have to prove that the other party’s negligence caused the accident.
 To do that, we need to bring together the evidence to prove four elements of negligence.

 By working with a motorcycle accident lawyer, you don’t have to worry about collecting the evidence yourself.
 The four elements of negligence are:

 Duty of Care

 First, the defendant has to have had a reasonable level of responsibility to act carefully around you.
 This is called a duty of care.
 Everyone on the roadways has an automatic duty of care toward everyone else.
 A reasonable person would want to avoid an accident and prevent harming others.